Chefman

 Possible Causes

-Food residue around float valve, Bent float valve pin, Residual pressure due to blocked steam release path, Deformed silicone float valve cap
+Food residue around the float valve, Bent float valve pin, Residual pressure due to a blocked steam release path, Deformed silicone float valve cap

 How to Fix / Troubleshooting